Claire-Fisher/rock-paper-scissors-ms2/README.md

 </details>
 <br/>

-This planning and development work was uploaded to Figma.
+This planning and development work is uploaded to Figma.
 The design page on Figma is a useful tool to layout all my early project documents in one space, and share online with others for additional input.
 It allowed my mentor to quickly view and understand my project themes and objectives.

 Using Figma's wireframes capabilities, I was able to play with initial layouts and plan intuitive flow around my site.
 This has given me a good understanding of how an MVP might be presented to me by a frontend designer.

-I focused on a mobile first development ethos.

 Please click the link to view my development work on Figma:[View here](https://www.figma.com/file/5D9C0Ra8mOWScMFT2Mqq1e/RPS-Designs-%26-Development?type=design&node-id=0-1&mode=design&t=GZVaXRDeF3EGs5T8-0)

 ### Colour Scheme
-![Image of colour palette](/documents/readme-images/rps-colour-scheme.png)
-- A reduced colour scheme of three greys (#f9f9f9, #c9c9c9, #222222) has been chosen for this project.
+![Image of colour palette](/documents/readme-images/rps-colour-scheme.png) A reduced colour scheme of three greys (#f9f9f9, #c9c9c9, #222222) has been chosen for this project.
 The advantages of this are as follows:
   - Clean, professional design with universal appeal.
   - Reduced screen glare for all users as lightest shade is off-white, and darkest is off-black.
   - Better accommodates users with higher visual requirements.